coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

----
-description: >-
+# Guide: How to Set Up a Cardano Stake Pool

-  This guide explains how to install and configure a Cardano stake pool from source code on Ubuntu/Debian in a two-node setup comprised of one block-producing node and one relay node.
+The _How to Set Up a Cardano Stake Pool_ guide explains how to install and configure a Cardano stake pool from source code on Ubuntu/Debian in a two-node setup comprised of one block-producing node and one relay node.

 Every Cardano stake pool requires one node configured as a block producer.
-For security, stake pools operating on Mainnet also implement one or more relay nodes.
+For security, stake pools operating on Mainnet also implement one or more relay nodes, as illustrated in the following diagram.
----

-# Guide: How to Set Up a Cardano Stake Pool

 ![](../../../.gitbook/assets/producer-relay-diagram.png)